 As Spa’s rollercoaster ribbon of asphalt plunges downwards, I enter the more open corners at Pouhon and Blanchimont.
 The GT-R is so fast, and throttle response so instant, that it’s easy to carry far too much speed here.
 And being a reckless amateur, that’s exactly what I do.

-Of course, even a car with as much traction and grip as the GT-R can be provoked into going sideways if you so wish.
-But we didn’t come to Spa for showboating.
+Of course, even a car with as much traction and grip as the GT-R can be provoked into going sideways if you wish.
+But I didn’t come to Spa to shred tyres.
 As as racing driver will tell you, smoothness is the key to speed.
 Well, that and the small matter of 570hp.

 ‘The ultimate performance super-sports car’

-Yes, ‘the ultimate performance super-sports car’ is the modest claim Nissan makes for the GT-R. But you know what, they might just have a point.
+‘The ultimate performance super-sports car’ is the modest claim Nissan makes for the GT-R. But it might just have a point.

-With 570 hp from its 3.8-litre V6 – up 20hp on the MY16 car – the GT-R will explode to 62mph in “about 2.7 seconds” (it hasn’t been officially timed yet, apparently) and keep going to 196mph.
+With 570 hp from its 3.8-litre V6 the MY17 GT-R will explode to 62mph in ‘about 2.7 seconds’ and keep going to 196mph.
 The standard car last set an official Nurburgring lap time in 2013, a 7min 18sec result making it one of the fastest production cars ever.
 Unless you enter the rarified world of six-figure supercars, there’s little to match it.

 That said, the GT-R isn’t the bargain at once was.
 When first launched, it was barely more expensive than a BMW M3.
-But prices have crept up over the past decade, with the cheapest version now starting at £79,995.
-The ‘engineered by Nismo’ Track Edition will be £91,995, and the forthcoming full-fat GT-R Nismo is likely to be north of £100k.
+But prices have crept up over the past decade.
+Skipping forward to 2020, the cheapest version now starts at £84,035.
+The Track Edition nudges over £100k, while the flagship GT-R Nismo is £175,035.
+Gulp.

 For that kind of money, Nissan’s flagship needs to offer premium-feel as well as performance.
-That’s why the biggest changes are inside the car.
+And that’s where the GT-R falls short.

 More premium, less Playstation

-When the R35 was born, Tony Blair was still prime minister and nobody knew what a ‘credit crunch’ was.
+When the R35 was born, Tony Blair was still prime minister.
 At the time, its tech-heavy cabin – including a media system designed by Polyphony, makers of the Gran Turismo games – was futuristic and impressive.

-However all those buttons look dated in the iPad era, so Nissan has fitted a new eight-inch touchscreen that de-clutters the dashboard (a bit).
+However all those buttons look dated in the iPhone age, so Nissan has fitted an eight-inch touchscreen that de-clutters the dashboard (a bit).
 There’s also a rotary controller on the centre console, so you can keep your eyes on the road – rather than on your G-force meter, gearbox oil temperature gauge or real-time braking pressure graph.
 Yes, this is still a car to delight data nerds.

 Whether its upgraded cabin will delight the rest of us is debatable.
 Nissan has swathed the dashboard in hand-stitched leather and fitted plusher, more comfortable seats (electric Recaros are a £2,000 option).
 Yet there’s still an awful lot of hard plastic, plus a random scattering of switchgear that will be familiar to anyone who’s driven a Note or Qashqai.